2025 NCAA Division I men's soccer season

-The 2025 NCAA Division I men's soccer season is the 67th season of NCAA championship men's college soccer.
-The season began on August 21, 2025, and will conclude on December 15, 2025.
-Vermont is the defending national champion.
+The 2025 NCAA Division I men's soccer season was the 67th season of NCAA championship men's college soccer.
+The season began on August 21, 2025, concluded on December 15, 2025.
+Vermont were the defending national champion.

+The Washington Huskies defeated the NC State Wolfpack, 3–2, in extra time in the 2025 NCAA Division I men's soccer championship game.
+It was Washington's first ever National Championship.

 Changes from 2024

 Coaching changes

 The following coaching changes have occurred during the 2024–25 offseason.